What is the Maryland Agricultural Land Preservation Foundation?

 How Does the Foundation Operate?

-A 13-member Board of Trustees and a staff of six administer the Foundation’s programs.
+A 13-member Board of Trustees and a staff of seven administer the Foundation’s programs.
 MALPF is based on a partnership with local governments which appoint advisory boards of five members to assist in the administration of the selection process and review requests in each county.
 Each county has a designated program administrator to act as the primary contact with and liaison between the agricultural community and the Foundation.

 For more information about the Foundation's programs, contact your county's program administrator or the MALPF office: